Social entrepreneurship often gets mentioned as a concept, but it is rare to come across entrepreneurs who went ahead and set sail on their journey.

 We got together with several alumni from our Impuls programme, a formative cycle for social entrepreneurs, to discuss concrete aspects of their motivations and their day-to-day lives.

-What made you turn to social entrepreneurship?
+What made you consider social entrepreneurship?

 Emma Zimmer, Nouma